 - Mash the vegetables to give the bhaji a soft and smooth appearance.

 - Saute the spice mix with onions and tomatoes till it releases the oil.

 - Sprinkle some lemon on bhaji before serving.

 - Garnish with chopped fine onions and fresh cilantro.

 - Red colored bhaji looks amazing, and for that, you need to use the less spicy version of kashmiri red chili powder.
 It will give a beautiful color minus all that excessive spicy flavour.

 How To Make Bhaji in the Instant Pot-

-Making Ginger-Garlic Paste- You can certainly buy store bought paste, but I always make my own.
+Making Ginger-Garlic Paste- You can certainly buy store-bought paste, but I always make my own.
 They taste more flavourful and the bhaji becomes so amazing.
 To do so, grind equal amounts of ginger and garlic to make a fine paste.
-You can store leftover ginger-garlic paste in the fridge for 4-5 days.
+You can store the leftover ginger-garlic paste in the fridge for 4-5 days.

 Sauteing Vegetables- Turn the saute mode of Instant Pot on.
 Add Oil/Butter.
 I always prefer to use butter combined with oil.
 When it's hot, add chopped onion to it.
 Saute till it looks transparent.
 Add ginger-garlic paste and saute till the raw smell is gone.
 Add all chopped vegetables to it and saute for 1-2 minutes.
 Scrap if you find vegetables sticking to the base.

 Pressure Cooking Vegetables- Mix 1 cup of water, turmeric, and salt to it.
 Stir well and secure the lid.
 Set the pressure release to seal in position.
 Set the timer for 7 minutes.
 Perform the manual release or if you do not want to, wait for natural release.